STEllAR-GROUP/tutorials/cscs2017/session1/README.md

         }
     );
 ```
-* We are still writing C++, but how much is our code any more
+* We are still writing C++, but HPX consumes this lambda and turns it into tasks
+* Those tasks can be as big or as small as you like

 ---
 ## HPX is moving towards the future of C++